 About the NC VIP Fishing TournamentOur History

 The North Carolina Lions VIP Fishing Tournament is the largest gathering of visually impaired in North Carolina and is believed to be the largest event of its kind in the world.
-The project is celebrating its 33rd anniversary this year, and has grown from a local tournament serving 12 blind individuals to more than 350 visually impaired persons, 130 sighted guests, and 300 volunteers.
+The project has grown from a local tournament serving 12 blind individuals to more than 350 visually impaired persons, 130 sighted guests, and 300 volunteers.

 The N.C.
 Lions VIP Fishing Tournament is the largest public/private partnership for the blind and visually impaired in North Carolina and we believe the United States.